Congyuwang/tasker/README.md

 #### `KeepAlive`: dict

 Conditions for keeping the task running.
-Currently there are 2 options available:
+Currently, there are 2 options available:

 - SuccessfulExit: boolean
 - Crashed: boolean

 Explanation:

-- If `SuccessfulExit` is set to `true`, the task will rerun after successful exit with return code 0.
+- If `SuccessfulExit` is set to `true`, the task will rerun after a successful exit with return code 0.
-- If `SuccessfulExit` is set to `false`, the task will rerun after failed exit with non-0 return code.
+- If `SuccessfulExit` is set to `false`, the task will rerun after a failed exit with non-0 return code.
 - If `Crashed` is set to `true`, the task will rerun if the task is exited due to a signal which is typically associated with a crash (SIGILL, SIGSEGV, etc.).
 - If `Crashed` is set to `false`, the task will rerun if the task is **NOT** exited due to a signal which is typically associated with a crash (SIGILL, SIGSEGV, etc.).